Grown Children Who Ignore Their Parents: Seniors and Family Estrangement

 2. Try not to be defensive.

-3. Say you're sorry when needed.
+3. Apologize when needed.

-Always keep this mind: Apologizing isn't necessarily an admission of guilt.
+Saying you're sorry isn't necessarily an admission of guilt.
 Rather, it can be the first step toward reconciliation.
 Sometimes, it helps just to acknowledge that your child is hurting and that you're sorry if you played a role in that pain—even if you never intended to hurt anyone.

 4. Ease back on any guilt trips.